su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 * __NB_FSI_ITER__ (int):   Number of max internal iterations to couple fluid and structure

 * __RBF_RADIUS__ (float):  Radius for the RBF interpolation.
 It is dimensional (i.e. in meters) and must be set so that at least 5 structural points are always inside a sphere with that radius and centered in any of the structural nodes.
 The more nodes are included, the better the interpolation.
-However, with larger radius, the interpolation matrix may become close to singular
+However, with a larger radius, the interpolation matrix becames less sparse and the solution more computationally expensive

 * __AITKEN_PARAM__ (float): Under relaxation parameter, between 0 and 1